Anatomiclab/GastroFLOW/README.md

 Before proceeding, make sure to run the step "GCNet with Tiled Image Data" using the generated results of tiled data from `Validation_stage1_2.py`:

-After completing the step, the triage list for tiled data will be generated while the corresponding WSI data is predicted as non-CA. Then follow these steps:
+After completing the step, the tiled data from the corresponding WSI data is predicted as non-CA. Then follow these steps:

 Then, please follow the steps: